 Every year when we are getting close to the balloon fiesta… I can not contain myself and am literally screaming right along with my kids in pure excitement.
 It is a sight to behold and like no other.

-As one of the most photographed event on earth during the second week of October, people from around the globe come to enjoy 9 full days of hot air balloon activities.
+As one of the most photographed events on earth, starting the first weekend of October and the following week, people from around the globe come to enjoy 9 full days of hot air balloon activities.
 There are events from about 5am to well beyond sunset.
+It is an absolutely incredible experience.

 Some of the main big events include the mass ascension (hundreds of balloons taking off during the same basic time period), a gas balloon race, balloon glows (these are my favorite), afternoon balloon competitions, and so much more!